rghdrms/Global-Terrorism-Dataset-Analysis/README.md

 # Key Visualizations
 - Line plot showing the trend of terrorist attacks over the years.
+-- the line plot shows that the terrorist attacks increased after 2010
 ![My Image](Images/Capture1.PNG)

 - Bar plot of the number of attacks by region and by country.